insdaguirre/InstaBot_ChromeExtension/README.md

    - **For Following:** Navigate to any user's followers page
    - **For Unfollowing:** Navigate to your own following page
 4. **Open Extension:** Click the extension icon in Chrome
-5. **Set Count & Start:** Enter the number of users and click start
+5. **Follow/Unfollow:** Enter count to follow or select batch to unfollow
-6. **Automated Actions:** The extension follows/unfollows the exact number you specified
+6. **Automated Actions:** The extension performs the actions with smart delays

 ---